Building for the Future

 Consider the transport of a single turbine blade, which can exceed 200 feet in length (that’s two-thirds the length of a football field!).
-Planning the drive is more complicated than gassing up and turning on the GPS; a normally ten-hour drive may take four days.
-Routes must be checked for sharp turns, roadblocks, and accommodating fueling stations.
+Planning truckload services is more complicated than gassing up and turning on the GPS; a normally ten-hour drive may take four days.
+Routes are checked for sharp turns, roadblocks, and accommodating fueling stations.
 And in addition to highly trained truck drivers, advance drivers and chase vehicles must be arranged.
 Now, multiply that times three blades and four more major turbine parts across all wind farms…the magnitude is mind-boggling.

 Solar parks also involve complex logistics within the renewable energy industry, and again, the size and scale of these developments is pretty amazing.
-Commercial solar panels are oversized and delicate; special care must be taken during storage, shipping and handling.
-And shipping timeframes are usually tight, since the panels have to be custom-installed by specialists.
-The communication and coordination throughout the supply chain is a massive undertaking.
-Third party logistics companies, like FreightCenter, can provide peace of mind when arranging the complicated delivery of such expensive and fragile cargo.
+Commercial solar panels are oversized and delicate, which requires care during storage, shipping and handling.
+Shipping timeframes are usually tight, since the panels have to be custom-installed by specialists.
+Communication and coordination throughout the supply chain is a massive undertaking.
+Freight logistics companies, like FreightCenter, can provide peace of mind when arranging the complicated delivery of such expensive and fragile cargo.